kynex7510/GLASS/DOCS.md

 3 texture units are available.
 Only `GL_TEXTURE0` can load cube maps, and only one target at time can be used.

+A texture width and height must be at least 8, and must not be more than 1024.
+This implies that there are at most 8 mipmap levels, with the highest possible one being 8x8 (and not 1x1 as described by the standard).

 When specifying LOD values, they will be clamped in the range `[0, 15]`.
 When specifying a LOD bias, it will be clamped in the range `[-15.255, 15.255]`.

 `GL_NEAREST` and `GL_NEAREST_MIPMAP_NEAREST` are the same, the GPU decides to use one or the other based on the value of `GL_TEXTURE_MIN_LOD` (ie. whether the filter is active).
 Same goes for `GL_LINEAR` and `GL_LINEAR_MIPMAP_NEAREST`.